Katdelorme/Jekyll-Blog/_posts/2017-07-03-web-design-conference-sept-dec.markdown

 <br>
 https://adobecreativejams.com/
 <br>
 With various locations and times, you’re certain to find an event near you.
-A Look Back at My First Adobe Creative Jam.
+I still <a href="https://medium.com/@Katdelorme/a-look-back-at-my-first-adobe-creative-jam-a2f3602992b0" target="_blank">"Look Back at My First Adobe Creative Jam"</a> with fond memories.

 <span>An Event Apart</span>
 <br>